uchagani/stagehand/README.md

 HomePage homePage=PageFactory.create(HomePage.class,page)
 ```

+The PageFactory can create an instance of any page that has a default constructor or a constructor with just a
+Playwright Page parameter.

 ## Iframes

 Stagehand gives you the ability to easily locate elements inside an Iframe by passing in a selector to find the Iframe:

 ```java

 @PageObject(frame = {".iframe-foo"})
 public class PageWithIframe {